hikewithhayk/A03/README.md

 <dt>Merge:</dt>
     <dd>unites two branches together, specifically the master branch and the other branch.
 This allows the collaborators to implement their new code into the existing version</dd>

+<dt>Merge Conflict:</dt>
+    <dd>merge conflicts require a manual review and often happen when the same line of code has competing changes from multiple users or if an editted file is deleted before the edit is merged</dd>
 </dl>